ozkanali357/AILabsProject/weekly_reports/week3report.md

 - Setup the Coverage tool for assessing test coverage with the purpose to reveal un-tested parts of the code.
 Integrated `pylint` in order to follow the coding standard and improve the quality of code.
 - Renaming of modules.
-- More documentation is involved in every codebase with regard to using them.
+- More comments in every file about using them.

 ## How does the project progress?
 This week, the project moved ahead by writing unit tests that increased the reliability of the code.
 I integrated `pylint` for higher code quality and better test coverage.